-A day later and Will Sim and I were packing and getting ready for the Eiger.
-It has been in amazing condition all winter and after a few abortive attempts just trying to get there we finally made it over to Grindelwald.
+The Eiger has been in amazing condition all winter and after a few abortive attempts just trying to get there, Will Sim and I finally made it over to Grindelwald.
 The face looked amazing from below and you could see the motorway track a mile away- all good signs!

 After an early arrival at the Eigergletscher we set up camp and bedded down for the night.